How to Buy a Windows Laptop

 The first three specs (CPU, RAM, SSD) are the most important performance-wise.

-The Display and Keyboard specs don't affect performance but will affect your experience.
+The display and keyboard specs don't affect machine performance but will affect your experience.

 Laptop size and weight mostly affects ease of portability.

-Here are three different specification sets for a high, middle, and budget laptop.
+Here are three different specification sets for a high-end, mid-range, and budget laptop.

 Higher-end specs when money is not a factor or it's a low priority factor.